“Be wary of anyone who says they’ll build you a web site or sell you a car for $600.”

 I really don’t try to sell to people looking for super cheap sites

-Could I create a super cheap website?
+Could I create a super-cheap website?
 Yes.
-I could throw together a website in a couple days and become a cheap website guy, and get cheap clients that didn’t really respect my work, and half the time weren’t even making money on their website.
+I could throw together a website in a couple of days and become a cheap website guy, and get cheap clients that didn’t really respect my work, and half the time wasn’t even making money on their website.

 I know that if I wasted a ton of time on cheap sites, I wouldn’t be able to create amazing ones.

 I know that I have to ask for what I’m worth – and ask for what I need to create the best sites possible.
 There is trial and error involved and I’ve overpriced, underpriced, and even made a free website or two, either to be nice to a friend or for a special cause.

 I’ll just say this – I didn’t have a great experience.
 I think it comes down to the fact people value what they pay for.
 Both the designer and the client need to be invested, and this means that a bit of $$$ changes hands.